 Trust the Holy Spirit to convict and prompt, guide and guard, instruct and inspire your heart—just as He did with Paul in Acts 20:22–23: “And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there.
 I only know that in every city the Holy Spirit warns me that prison and hardships are facing me.”

 And remember that God still speaks to some of His people in dreams and visions, as He did to Joseph (Gen. 37), Daniel (Dan.
 7), Ananias (Acts 9:10–16), Peter (Acts 11:4–9), and John (Rev. 1)—to name a few.
 Once in a while, He actually speaks in an audible voice: Jesus spoke to Paul on the road to Damascus (Acts 9:1–7), God confirmed Jesus as His Son when John was baptizing Him (Matt.
 3:17), and the Lord called to a young Samuel in the night (1 Sam.
 3).

 Be open to however God might choose to reveal His voice to you.
 God is speaking, so lean in and learn to listen.

-KATHY BRANZELL is founder, president, and CEO of Fellowship And Christian Encouragement (FACE) for Educators.
+KATHY BRANZELL is president of the National Day of Prayer Task Force.
 She is also a member of America’s National Prayer Committee.

 “God Still Speaks Today” is taken from Prayer Connect magazine.
 Subscribe today and have access to more than 500 articles on prayer like this.
 You can also purchase a copy of “God Speaks,” the issue in which this article appeared.